 ProductWho already built it

-What kinds — the cognitive taxonomy
+What kinds: the cognitive taxonomy

-How to manage it — the budget problem
+How to manage it: the budget problem

-Context is a finite attention budget, so the real job is curating what goes in.
-The framework here is context engineering, and it’s four moves: offload (push state out to files or a store), retrieve (pull back only what’s relevant), compress (summarise the old), isolate (give each sub-task only what it needs).
-MemGPT — now Letta — made this concrete with an operating-system metaphor: treat the context window as RAM and external storage as disk, page memory in and out, and let the agent edit its own memory.
+MemGPT, now called Letta, made this concrete with an operating-system metaphor: treat the context window as RAM and external storage as disk, page memory in and out, and let the agent edit its own memory.

-Where it lives — storage
+Where it lives: storage

-The same memory can sit in three kinds of store, and serious systems mix them:
+The same memory can sit in three kinds of store, and serious systems mix them.

-Who built it — products
+Who built it: products

 The honest version

 None of these is a choice you make once.
-A real agent uses several kinds at once, managed by context engineering, sitting in some mix of stores, reached through a product or your own glue.
-The trap is treating “memory” as a single switch — and the tell that you’ve fallen for it is comparing a kind (episodic) against a store (vectors) against a product (Mem0) as if they were the same decision.
+A real agent uses several kinds of memory at once, managed by context engineering, sitting in some mix of stores, and reached through a product or through your own glue code.